oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 (There is a sample line there already, if you prefer modify the value and uncomment the line)

-The way this operates is that the StockResource will automatically and transparently add the department to the primary key in all requests.
+The StockResource class will automatically and transparently add the department to the primary key in all requests.
+This shows how using a microservice as the access point to the database beneficial, the view of the data as seem by the business logic in the StorefrontResource is unaware that by the simple addition of an extra column (which is not visible beyond the StockManagerRecource, so no changes are needed there) the database is multi department.
+Of course here we are identifying the department by information from a config file, in reality we would get the department information from the request, for example extracting the user identity and looking that up to determine the department.
+The optional module `Accessing the request context` shows how to get this identity information.

 **What's the difference from the storefront labs ?**
-This set of labs sections concentrates on the data accesses.
+This set of lab sections concentrates on the data accesses.
 You are assumed to be familiar with things like @POST, @ApplicationScope, loading configurations and such like.

 There is less coding than the helidon core lab and more reading here.